denten-courses/masters-seminar/2024-fall/README.md

 ### Week 7

-- Jakobson Roman, "[Closing Statement: Linguistics and Poetics][713]" in Style in Language (ed.
+- Jakobson Roman, "[Two Aspects of Language and Two Types of Aphasic Disturbances][713]" in Style in Language (ed.
 Thomas Sebeok), 1960.
 -  Selection from *Structural Semantics: An Attempt at a Method* (1966) by Algirdas Julien Greimas.
 - [Philology and "Weltliteratur"][711] by Erich Auerbach, transl Maire Said, Edward Said in *The Centennial Review*, Vol. 13, No. 1 (WINTER 1969).
 - Essays of choice from *Mythologies* by Ronald Barthes (several from Part I and Part II).